yandex-cloud/docs/en/solutions/web/dns-load-balancer.md

 Creating the VM may take several minutes.
 When the VM status changes to `RUNNING`, you can [upload the website files to it](#upload-files).

-When a VM is being created, it is assigned an IP address and hostname (FQDN).
+When a VM is created, it is assigned an IP address and hostname (FQDN).
 This data can be used for SSH access.

 #### See also

 - [[!TITLE]](../../compute/operations/vm-control/vm-connect-ssh.md)

-## Uploading website files {#upload-files}
+## 2. Upload the website files {#upload-files}

 For the `dns-lb-tutorial-web-ru-central1-a` and `dns-lb-tutorial-web-ru-central1-b`VMs, do the following:

 [!INCLUDE [upload-files](../_solutions_includes/upload-web-site-files.md)]

-## Creating VMs for DNS load balancers {#create-dns-balancer-vm}
+## 3. Create VMs for DNS load balancers {#create-dns-balancer-vm}

 Create two VMs in sequence, following the instructions: